rockomatthews/MIDI5000/README.md

 That might only sound like the ability to play a single note and bend its pitch to you but that combo gives me a ton of ideas.

 This dated Sunday, the 19th of Arpil.
 In the year 2020 | Quarantine status- Yes

+## ReadMe Entry 2
+Now my buttons are working as planned over Wifi.
+Video will be added shortly button 1 - ON/OFF button 2 - ON/OFF button 3 - Momentary
+button 4 - NoteON/NoteOFF (F2)
+potentiometer- (tomorrow)

+This dated Tuesday, the 2st of Arpil.
+In the year 2020 | Quarantine status- Yes

+# STAY SAFE